How the Brain Works

 Signal substances in the brain

-Glutamate is an important signal substance for information intake, information processing, and storage of information into memory.
-Glutamate is released from the nerve cell presynaptic terminal and affects receptors, a kind of keyhole where glutamate fits, on the receiving nerve cell whereby the signal can be passed to the next nerve cell and further within the cellular networks.
-The astrocytes, whose processes surround the synapses, take care of glutamate as soon as it has exerted its effect, and thus clear the synapse to allow new signals to pass.
+• Glutamate: An important signal substance for information intake, processing, and memory storage.
+It is released from the nerve cell presynaptic terminal and affects receptors on the receiving nerve cell, allowing the signal to pass to the next nerve cell.
+Astrocytes, whose processes surround the synapses, clear glutamate after it has exerted its effect, allowing new signals to pass.

-Other signaling agents are GABA, dopamine, histamine, adrenaline, norepinephrine, acetylcholine, and serotonin.
-In addition, there are a large number of peptides, hormones, and cytokines, all of which are important for the functioning of the nervous system.
+• Other Signaling Agents: GABA, dopamine, histamine, adrenaline, norepinephrine, acetylcholine, and serotonin, along with numerous peptides, hormones, and cytokines, are crucial for the nervous system’s functioning.